open-telemetry/oteps/text/metrics/0000-multivariate-timeseries.md

 complex to do at scale.
 To rebuild a multivariate from a set of univariate time-series you need to join potentially dozens of time-series together.
 On a distributed backend environment, it's involve a lot of data movement, complex logic to deal with missing data points, some form of join computation, ...
-* This transformation enforced by the protocol has also strong implications on the queries.
+* This transformation enforced by the protocol has also strong implications on the data usage.
 Each query on a multivariate time-series will involve a set of joins.
 The discoverability of data becomes more complex as every univariate time-series are independent.
 A data catalog will not magically discover these relationships.
 * This transformation involves a lot of redundant informations.
 All the labels must be redeclared for each univariate time-series.
 It's